Where to Stay in Alicante 2023 – 8 Best Areas

 Alicante is a fairly compact city, so you aren’t missing out on one area by staying in another.
 It is an easy city to get around and each neighborhood has its pros and cons – it won’t ruin your trip if you don’t pick the perfect location!

-Alicante Airport (Alicante-Elche Airport) is only 9 km southwest of Alicante city.
-It is one of the largest airports in Spain and is the gateway to the Costa Blanca resort region, serving both the Region of Murcia and Valencia Community.
+Alicante Airport (Alicante-Elche Airport) is only 9 km southwest of the city center.
+It is the gateway to the Costa Blanca resort region, serving both the Region of Murcia and Valencia Community.

 Apart from airplanes, you can reach Alicante by train.
 There are train line from Alicante Main Train Station to Barcelona, Madrid, and the region’s capital Valencia.
 Some of the famous places to visit nearby are Benidorm, Javea, Denia, and the Balearic Islands.